Sony Alpha a6600 Review:

 It’s great fun that, when using the viewfinder, I can take, on average, 720 still pictures with this camera on a single battery charge, compared to the 310 images my old a6500 camera could take in the same circumstances.

-Let me take you guys on a more thorough tour of this camera’s adaptable body.
+Let me take a more thorough tour of this camera’s adaptable body.

-Two dials, one for choosing the exposure mode and the other for adjusting settings based on the shooting mode I am in, were visible on the camera’s top.
+Two dials, one for choosing the exposure mode and the other for adjusting settings based on my shooting mode, were visible on the camera’s top.

 Since I like to shoot in manual mode, I prefer to see a second dial at the top of the grip.